giowe/metrics2xlsx/README.md

    - ```-b``` or ```--bucket``` sets your bucket (overwrites the config file)

 #### Data
-  I recommend the npm module [sys-metrics-collector]() available even in GO language at this [link]() (if you want a compiled version) to collect such metrics and put them on an S3 bucket;
+  I recommend the npm module [system-metrics-collector](https://www.npmjs.com/package/system-metrics-collector) available even in GO language at this [link](https://github.com/giowe/system-metrics-collector/tree/go) (if you want a compiled version) to collect such metrics and put them on an S3 bucket;
   On the S3 bucket you have to put a Gzipped file named: ``<CustomerId>/<Id>/<CustomerId>_<Id>_<UnixTime>``

   Structured like this: